 - 1 Go to System Manager.
 In the layout area, click the workflow.
-On the Workflow tab, open the Speed pane.

-- 2 Move the slider to "High quality".
+On the Workflow tab, open the Speed pane. - 2 Move the slider to "High quality".

-- 3 Save your changes.

 Bi-directional printing

 You can deactivate bi-directional printing for the workflow.
 Bi-directional printing is faster than unidirectional printing, as the print head prints in both directions.
 However, the result may be less accurate.
 Not all printers support bi-directional printing.